 Readings: Isaiah 9:1-6 Titus 2:11-14 Luke 2:1-14

-The first reading from Prophet Isaiah speaks of the great light that will scatter all darkness.
-The Prophet was aware of the vulnerability and oppression of the kingdom due to the misguided policies of rulers.
-His words paint an image of darkness, gloom, heavy burdens trampling boots and cloaks soaked with blood.
+The first reading from Prophet Isaiah reminds us of the blessings the promised Messiah brought to humanity.
+We have the reason to thank God for sending us the savior and for having made us members of his chosen people.
+Isaiah knew about the vulnerability and oppression of the kingdom due to the misguided policies of former kings.
+The prophet’s words paint an image of darkness, gloom, heavy burdens trampling boots and cloaks soaked with blood.
 But God has a plan for restoration.
 The time has come for people to walk with the light of faith.
-He reminds them of the many blessings the promised Messiah will bring to humanity.
-The faithless leadership of kings of Judah has left the people vulnerable to their enemies.
-They felt that all was lost for them.
-Now the prophet gives the people hope.
-He tells them that a child born to the royal house will usher in a new age of peace.
-There will be a total transformation in the society.
-Weapons of war will be smashed to pieces and military garments will be thrown into the fire.
+The reading tells us that the people see a great light leading them out of the gloom and darkness surrounding them.
+The faithless leadership of Judah’s kings left the people vulnerable to the enemies.
 The prophet is confident that God will not leave them alone.
 The Light is on the way and the people will rejoice and their land will yield a rich harvest.
 The country will be free from the ravages of war.
 The light of faith will have its origin from the royal line of David.
-This child that is born will sit on David’s throne and the new age will have dawned.
-The new king will carry titles that could never have been given to the former kings of Israel.
-He will govern by right judgment and by justice.
-His titles, wonder counselor, God-hero, Father-forever, Prince of Peace, show that he brings the reign of God into the world.
+Here Isaiah sees the birth of a royal child who will lead the way for the people.
+This child will sit on David’s throne and the new age has dawned.
+They will give this royal son titles that will display his gifts.
+This child will be a counselor, a hero, a father and a prince of peace.
+However, all the glory belongs to God.

-In the second reading Paul writing to his disciple Titus says that the grace of God the Father has appeared in a visible form in Jesus.
+In the second reading Paul writing to Titus says that the grace of God has appeared in bodily form in Jesus.
 God’s freely given love, God’s grace, is a power that has entered the lives of Christians and enables them to live a Christ like life.
 It trains them to reject whatever would lead them away from God and practice virtue.
-We are able to reject evil and live for God.
-We have become people who belong to him eager to do what is good.
 This first took place at the birth of Jesus.
 It became more manifest when he gave himself on the cross for our salvation.
 It continues to manifest itself in the church in its eagerness to do well.
-The grace given in Jesus for us engenders hope with the conviction that God is willing to save us.
-At the same time the church looks forward to the appearance of final glory seen in Jesus at the end times.
-Then grace will turn into glory as Jesus saves us from sin.
+At the same time the church looks forward to the final coming of Jesus.
+Then grace will become glory as Jesus saves us from sin.
 Paul says that God’s goodness and kindness in creating us had more than our span on this earth in view for us.
 He gave us gifts capable of knowing and understanding him and capable of enjoying a share in his own divine happiness.
 Christ came to save humankind from evil and make all the people eager to do what is good.
 By living such a life we are able to await confidently the coming of Christ in glory.